Skip to main content

 Managing Self (Initiative, Perseverance)

 This competency is associated with self-motivation, a “can do” attitude, and with students seeing themselves as capable learners.
 It is integral to self-assessment.
 Students who manage themselves are enterprising, resourceful, reliable, and resilient.
-They establish personal goals, make plans, manage projects, and set high standards.
-They have strategies for meeting challenges.
-They know when to lead, when to follow, and when and how to act independently.

 Library Visits